 The video security and privacy settings in the third-party video content management system are important.
 Majority of the video platforms support restrictions for security and privacy purposes.
 If these restrictions are ON, you may not be able to view the video in Enablix.
 These video platforms support options to allow secure videos to be played on third party systems like Enablix.
 For example, please refer to our article on Adding a Private Vimeo Video for more information.

 Adding Native Video Files

-Using third-party video content management apps are useful when sharing videos externally.
-As these video platforms give you control over the sharing and tracking of the video.
-However, for internal-facing videos that need not need these features, our customers find it easier to manage their video assets in our platform.
+Using third-party video content management apps are useful when sharing videos externally, as these video platforms give you control over the sharing and tracking of the video.
+However, for internal-facing videos that do not need these features, our customers find it easier to manage their video assets in our platform.